robocorp/robotframework-lsp/README.md

 Installing
 -----------

-Right now `robotframework-lsp` can be installed from the ([VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=robocorptech.robotframework-lsp)) or as a `.vsix`.
+`robotframework-lsp` can be installed from the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=robocorptech.robotframework-lsp) or as a `.vsix`.

 To get a `.vsix`, download the latest `Deploy Extension` in [Robotframework-lsp Github Actions](https://github.com/robocorp/robotframework-lsp/actions).